OHSU-Proteomics/PRIDE_submission_tutorial/README.md

 ![Slide 1](images/Slide1.png)

 _Slide 1_<br />
 With more and more journals requiring mass spec data be placed in data repositories to submit manuscripts, you may find yourself struggling with an efficient workflow for ProteomeXchange data submissions.
-This quide is how I prepare the data and metadata for submissions.
+This guide is how I prepare the data and metadata for submissions.

 ---